vkakerbeck/tbp.monty/docs/future-work/motor-system-improvements/interpret-goal-states-in-motor-system-switch-policies.md

 ---
 title: Interpret Goal States in Motor System & Switch Policies
+description: Enable the motor system to switch between different ways to execute goals.
+rfc: optional
+estimated-scope: unknown
+improved-metric: numsteps, goal-policy
+output-type: PR, monty-feature
+skills: python, monty, refactoring
+contributor: tristanls-tbp
+status: scoping
 ---

-We would like to implement a state-switching mechanism where an LM (or multiple LMs) can pass a goal-state to the motor system to switch the model-free policies that it is executing.
+We would like to implement a state-switching mechanism where the motor system can switch the policy that it is executing, depending on the goal state it receives.

-For example, we might like to perform a thorough, random walk in a small region if the observations are noisy and we would like to sample them densely.
-Alternatively, we might like to move quickly across the surface of an object, spending little time in a given region.
+For example, we might want to do a semi-random walk when the motor system is not receiving goal states.
+We may want to switch to a sacade policy (rotating the sensor without moving it's position) when the sensor module sends a goal based on detected salient features.
+We may want to switch to a "JumpToGoalState" policy when the motor system receives a goal from the learning module that includes both a desired location and orientation (i.e. move the agent and rotate it)

 This task also relates to [Enable Switching Between Learning and Inference-Focused Policies](./implement-switching-between-learning-and-inference-focused-policies.md).